She'll liven up your life... whether you like it or not!

 Holly tries to enact this role for Phil in Snyper, saying he's a grumble bear who needs to lighten up.
 What she doesn't understand is that he's actually more reckless and impulsive than she is, which leads to Phil ending their relationship by shooting her in the head with one of his anti-love bullets.

-The Exile's Violin: Clay thinks Jacquie is one of these for him; an exciting and risk taking woman that enrichs his dull and unfullfilling life, but personality wise she's nothing like the standard.
-Ultimately, the trope is genderflipped because it is Clay that helps Jacquie loosen up and enjoy life, and his persoanlity as a thrill seeking happy guy fits the standard.
+The Exile's Violin: Clay thinks Jacquie is one of these for him; an exciting and risk taking woman that enriches his dull and unfullfilling life, but personalitywise she's nothing like the standard.
+Ultimately, the trope is genderflipped because it is Clay that helps Jacquie loosen up and enjoy life, and his personality as a thrill seeking happy guy fits the standard.

 Live Action TV